zulaica/concert_history/README.md

 ## Known Issues

-* Hyphenated band names do not retain their hyphen when saved.
+- Hyphenated band names do not retain their hyphen when saved.
+(Issue with ActiveSupport's #titlecase method.) [[2015-01-30]](https://github.com/zulaica/concert_history/issues/2)
+- Selecting "Update Venues" on the band page without a value selected throws a Sinatra server error. [[2015-02-01]](https://github.com/zulaica/concert_history/issues/1)

 ## To Do

-* CRUD functionality for Venues
+- CRUD functionality for Venues
-* More Venue data (City, Still Open/Closed)
+- More Venue data (City, Still Open/Closed)
-* Ability to add the date the band performed at a venue
+- Ability to add the date the band performed at a venue

 ## Credits